VTimofeenko/confluence_poster/README.md

 **General Options**:

 * `--config TEXT`: The file containing configuration.  [default: config.toml]
-* `--page-title TEXT`: Override page title from config.Applicable if there is only one page
+* `--page-title TEXT`: Override page title from config.
+Applicable if there is only one page.
+* `--parent-page-title TEXT`: Provide a parent title to search for Applicable if there is only one page.
 * `--password TEXT`: Supply the password in command line.  [env var: CONFLUENCE_PASSWORD]
-* `--force / --no-force`: Force overwrite the pages.  [default: False]
+* `--force / --no-force`: Force overwrite the pages.
+Applicable if the author is different.  [default: False]
+* `--minor-edit / --no-minor-edit`: Do not notify watchers of pages updates  [default: False]
 * `--debug / --no-debug`: Enable debug logging.  [default: False]
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.